marco-willi/camera-trap-data-pipeline/docs/zooniverse_uploads.md

 The following steps are required to upload new data to Zooniverse.
 The following codes show an example for processing RUA data.
 These are the steps:

 1. Generate Manifest (a file containing all info for the Zooniverse upload)
-2. Create Machine Learning File for Model Input (Optional - create input for machine classifier)
-3. Generate new Predictions (Optional - run a machine classifier)
+2. Add Machine Learing Predictions (Optional)
-4. Split/Batch Manifest (Optional - Zooniverse recommends not to use too large batches at once)
+3. Split/Batch Manifest (Optional - Zooniverse recommends not to use too large batches at once)
-5. Upload Manifest
+4. Upload Manifest

 The optional steps can simply be skipped.